Chapter 18. Critical Paratexts

 on LEMDO’s site-wide bibliography and can be processed into pop-up citations.

-Use notes for digressions, state-of-the-art summaries (i.e., quick overviews of the
+We use notes for digressions, state-of-the-art summaries (i.e., quick overviews of

-of your argument.
+of an argument.
 Use parenthetical references inside notes to give credit to secondary

 sources.